 Emergency responders may use wipes and saline solutions to help relieve symptoms of pepper spray exposure.

-In most cases, pepper spray symptoms resolve within 10–30 minutes and do not require medical care.
+In most cases, pepper spray symptoms resolve within

 When pepper spray hits a person’s face, it temporarily blinds them and causes severe pain and discomfort.
 This allows police to subdue and arrest people, disperse protestors, and suppress demonstrations.